youkhiar/Data-Generation/README.md

 # Overview
-DatioGen is a project to generate random data for test purposes, specially for big data.
+Gilda is a project to generate random data for test purposes, specially for big data.
 The format, length, and possible values of the data are customizable according to json passed as a parameter.